zlypher/zlypher.github.io/data/posts/golang-github-release-with-goreleaser.md

 date:   2017-12-13 22:45:00 +0200
 ---

-So you just finished your neat little go project and want to distribute it via [Github Releases](https://help.github.com/articles/about-releases/){:target="_blank" rel="noopener noreferer"}.
+So you just finished your neat little go project and want to distribute it via [Github Releases](https://help.github.com/articles/about-releases/).
 Fear not!
-[GoReleaser](https://goreleaser.com/){:target="_blank" rel="noopener noreferer"} is an amazing tool to get you started with only a few steps.
+[GoReleaser](https://goreleaser.com/) is an amazing tool to get you started with only a few steps.

 **Requirements:**
 - Go